DigitalFruition/YubikeyBackedRootCA/USAGE.md

    - Avoid installing any unnecessary packages or services.
-   - If using a Virtual Machine, either apply restrictive ingress/egress firewall rules, disconnect or remove the virtual ethernet device, and/or place the VM into a quarrantined network or VLAN.
+   - If using a Virtual Machine, either apply restrictive ingress/egress firewall rules, disconnect or remove the virtual ethernet device, and/or place the VM into a quarantined network or VLAN.

 ## Step 2: Execute Setup Scripts

 1. **Prepare Scripts**:
    - Copy the scripts from the `scripts/setup` directory of this project into your air-gapped machine using a USB drive or similar means.
      You can also execute the commands from `scripts/setup` manually.

 2. **Run Setup Scripts**: